Follow on

 I take my job as the City Councillor representing the people and businesses in Oshawa's northern Ward 1 very seriously.
 At City Hall I've been fighting for road safety, crime prevention, closer tracking of budgets and outcomes, accessible and affordable housing, curbing taxes and urban sprawl.

-If I have the privilege of being re-elected for a second term, I will be working hard to see improved City parks and trails.
+I will be working hard to see improved City parks and trails.
 The Pandemic highlighted the importance of having quality outdoor spaces and parks.

+All age groups appreciate public places to relax, have fun, enjoy nature, join in sports and recreation programs and connect with their community.
 Unfortunately, a number of neighbourhood parks in Ward 1 are beyond their 'best before' date.
-Too many families travel to Whitby and Clarington parks because their own parks lack amenities.
+Too many families travel to Whitby and Clarington parks because their own community parks lack amenities.

 The youth in Oshawa deserve public spaces that are accessible, create interest and enthusiasm in sports and good physical and social health while they are still young!
 Oshawa seniors also benefit participating in outdoor accessible public parks and connective trails for good health and well-being.

-connect Everglades Park, Ritson Fields Park, Parkwood Meadows Park, and Conlin Meadows Park.
+One example of missing recreational trails is the Hydro One corridor just east of Ritson Rd., which was proposed to have a 2.2 recreational trail from Taunton to Conlin Rd. in the City's 2014 Active Transportation Master Plan.
+It would connect Everglades Park, Ritson Fields Park, Parkwood Meadows Park, and Conlin Meadows Park.
 The fact at this time, almost a decade later, is regrettable that the corridor is marked by 'No Trespassing signs' and unkept vegetation, when next door in the Town of Whitby, there is an asphalt multi-use path in Whitby's Hydro One corridor that has been enjoyed by many for over a decade.

-As the Oshawa Accessibility Advisory Committee (OAAC) Council Member 2018-2022 I am determined to continue to work at increasing accessibility in Oshawa.
-I was pleased to help raise awareness of the OAAC with a logo design competition so the volunteer committee members could fly a wonderful flag during NationalAccessibility Week in May.
+As the Oshawa Accessibility Advisory Committee (OAAC) Council Member I am determined to continue to work at increasing accessibility in Oshawa.
+I was pleased last term to help raise awareness of the OAAC with a logo design competition so the volunteer committee members could fly a wonderful flag during NationalAccessibility Week in May.

 All Oshawans should be passionate that those with disabilities are able to participate in a city that is barrier free - my main focus for improved accessibility is to seek improvements in Oshawa's downtown, and new home developments so that accessible entrances become the norm.
 I will advocate further for Council to petition the Province to amend the Ontario Building Code and mandate wider bathroom doors in all new residential construction.